Well, the New York Times out with a bogus story today that the forged ballots were pouring into Iraq.

 We had one.

-We had a civil war after our the idea that there might there shouldn't be one, these people on the left in this country demanding perfection, and they demand it in practically every aspect of life, and it's not possible.
+These people on the left in this country demanding perfection, and they demand it in practically every aspect of life, and it's not possible.

 It simply isn't possible.

-There may be a civil war, depends.
+There may be a civil war.

 It didn't mean failure for us.